unicornpkg/libunicornpkg/docs/providers/com.github.gist.md

 `com.github.gist` is the identifier for the package provider of [GitHub Gists](https://gists.github.com).

-This provider enables sourcing the contents of a single-file GitHub Gist (ergo, a Gist with only one file).
+This provider enables sourcing files from a GitHub Gist.

 ## `instdat.repo_owner`